dwaite/connect/openid-connect-self-issued-v2-1_0.md

 This specification defines how a Holder provides ID Token to the Relying Party(RP) through the Self-Issued OP, and how a Holder asks and receives attested claims that can be included in the ID Token.

 Specifications for the few additional parameters used and for the values of some parameters in the Self-Issued case are defined in this section.
+Self-Issued OpenID Provider is a superset of OpenID Connect 1.0, and aspects not defined in this section must follow OpenID Connect 1.0.

-NOTE: this section only outlines the verification process for the RP to request authentication information (either only log-in and/or claims) from Self-Issued OP.
+NOTE: This section only outlines the verification process for the RP to request authentication information (either only log-in and/or claims) from Self-Issued OP.
 Issuance of the credentials from the OpenID Provider to Self-Issued OP that is acting in RPs capacity is out of scope of this section.

 ## 1.1.
 Scope
 This document defines a new scope as well as rules for the use of OpenID Connect to present credentials that may be validated through the use of decentralized identifiers, and Verifiable Credentials using a Self-Issued OpenID Provider (section 7 of [OpenID.Core]) in addition to the current scope.